 1621 w 5th St.

 Named after a Johnny Cash tune, Mean Eyed Cat is an endearing joint with a sense of humor.
-With tributes to the I Walk the Line singer all over its walls, a pet-friendly outdoor patio, plenty of parties and live music events and Metcalf BBQ serving hearty meats next door, this bar has it all.
+With tributes to the I Walk the Line singer all over its walls, a haunted past, a pet-friendly outdoor patio, plenty of parties and live music events and Metcalf BBQ serving hearty meats next door, this bar has it all.
 Be sure to try the Mean Marg, a spicy take on the classic cocktail.

 1133 E 11th St.

 Nickel City is an award-winning stomping ground on the east side, known for its signature feel-good vibes.
 Guests can spend hours here enjoying the phenomenal drinks and satisfying their food cravings at the Delray Cafe trailer, which serves up delicious comfort meals like sliders and wings.
 We recommend Nickel City’s refreshing Frozen Irish Coffee on those especially hot Texas days.

 2207 Justin Ln.